borud/logserial/README.md

 # logserial

-This is a very simple utility to log serial port output to an SQLite database.
+This is a very simple utility to log serial port output from multiple serial ports to an SQLite database.